SciNim/bio/README.md

 ====================

 This library doesn't provide any functionality as executables out of the box.
-Refer to the Tutorial and Cookbook in the Documentation you generated above to get a glimpse of what you can do with it.
+Refer to the Tutorial and Cookbook in the Documentation to get a glimpse of what you can do with it.